Which children need sponsoring?

 What happens when the child I sponsor leaves the programme?

-When a child turns 18 or leaves the programme to seek work or is reunited with their family, then they are no longer eligible for sponsorship.
-When this happens, we will inform you and discuss further support.
+When a child turns 18 or leaves the programme to seek work or is married, then they are no longer eligible for sponsorship.
+When this happens, we will inform you and discuss the options available.

 What happens if I have to stop sponsoring a child?